maxosprojects/open-dobot/README.md

 ### Python
 You will need Python 2.7 or Python 3.x.
 Download [here](https://www.python.org) and install.

-open-dobot 1.0 supports only Python 2.7, however, current ```master``` branch has support for Python 2.7 and 3.x and upcoming open-dobot 1.1 will have that change.

 You will also need ```pyserial``` module.

 If pyserial is not installed (exceptions are thrown when executing examples referring to not being able to find ```serial``` module) install it using ```pip``` (```pip``` should be installed with Python in your system):